 The value of accuracy

 As public premises begin to reopen there is an increasing need to find solutions to ensure the safety of those entering these spaces.
-With a plethora of health screening approaches and methods to evaluate, choosing a solution that is proven and accurate is vital to effective business recovery.
+With a plethora of approaches and methods to evaluate, choosing a solution that is proven and accurate is vital to effective business recovery.

 Applying a holistic, accurate approach to COVID-19 risk mitigation is key to reducing the costs of business disruption.
 Shutting down facilities for deep cleaning and the loss in confidence by customers, staff and other stakeholders has a dramatic impact on business as does the growing risk of business liability.

-The Importance of Temperature Screening
+The Importance of Temperature Accuracy

 The need for accuracy of data to help protect your customers, staff and business is clear but how do you gauge the effectiveness of different solution types, the differences in technologies and cost points?
 Accuracy, specificity and relevance are key considerations needed when deploying sensors for the detection of febrile temperatures.